Tigers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In five games as the favorite over the last 10 matchups, the Tigers have a record of 4-1.
+- In four games as the underdog over the last 10 matchups, the Tigers have a record of 1-3.

-- In their last 10 games with a total, the Tigers and their opponents have combined to hit the over two times.
+- When it comes to the total, the Tigers and their opponents are 3-6-1 in their previous 10 games.

+- The Tigers' previous 10 matchups have not had a runline posted by sportsbooks.

 Tigers Betting Records & Stats